-- A continuous-time variable is initialized with its start value (i.e. the value of the start attribute). - A discrete-time variable v is initialized with pre(v). - If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section. - A parameter assigned in an initial algorithm, section 8.6, is initialized with its start-value (i.e. the value of the start attribute).
+- A continuous-time variable is initialized with the value of its start-attribute. - A discrete-time variable v is initialized with pre(v). - If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section. - A parameter assigned in an initial algorithm, section 8.6, is initialized with the value of its start-attribute.